 It is not ‘necessary’ because the demonstrated need is entangled with a circular use of public funds to create artificial demand.
 It is not ‘prudent’ because the financing structure is compromised by prohibited conflicts of interest and an avoidance of public scrutiny, posing a clear risk to the city’s fiscal integrity and governance.

-The LGC cannot find this debt ‘prudent’ when the process behind it has been demonstrated to be unlawful and the financial structure rewards the very advocates who promoted it.
+The LGC cannot find this debt ‘prudent’ when the process behind it has been demonstrated to be unlawful and the financial structure rewards the very taxpayer funded advocates who promoted it.

 On January 8, 2026, Triad Business Journal Reported;